nullbleed/pun/README.md

 systemd service that sends an email if your system has pending updates.

+Sends a mail if

+    - last mail was send before last update
+    - new updates after last mail was send

 Features
 --------

 - small bash-script (may be used as a cronjob)
 - systemd-unit with timer
+- cron-mail mode (less output)
 - aur support with `package-query`